H2CO3/Sparkling/README.md

 If you have any questions or suggestions, you have used Sparkling in your project or you want to share anything else with me, feel free to drop me an e-mail or a tweet (I run by the name [@H2CO3_iOS](http://twitter.com/H2CO3_iOS) on Twitter).
-I appreciate any feedback, including constructive (and polite) criticism, improvement suggestions, questions about usage **(only if the documentation is unclear!)**, and even donations :P
+You may also find me on [irc.freenode.net](http://irc.freenode.net) by the same nick, on the channel `#sparkling`.
+I appreciate any feedback, including constructive (and polite) criticism, improvement suggestions, questions about usage (if the documentation is unclear), and even donations :P

 If you are using Gedit
 for coding, check out the `sparkling.lang` file -- install it in the appropriate